Masks are now required to help prevent spread of COVID-19

 Someone has recovered from COVID-19 when all three of these have happened:

-- It has been three full days of no fever without the use of fever-reducing medication, and
+- It has been at least 24 hours of no fever without the use of fever-reducing medication, and

 - Other symptoms have improved, and